All Episodes

 And there are a lot of your viewers and a lot of your listeners across the country, I know.

-They come up to me, they stop me in diners and say, just tell the president we're for you.
+They come up to me, they stop me in diners, say, just tell the president we're for you.

 Keep on going.

-And I I just think uh I I I honestly think that millions of Americans just tuning out this partisan impeachment.
+And I just think, I honestly think that millions of Americans just tuning out this partisan impeachment.

 They see it for what it is.

-The President will be acquitted, but the American people are gonna have their say in in November of 2020.
+But the American people are going to have their say in November of 2020.

-But I think we're gonna elect a new Republican majority in the House of Representatives because the American people are looking at what's happening today, what's happened the last three years, and they're saying enough is enough.
+And I believe with all my heart, not only are they going to re-elect President Trump for four more years and re-elect a Republican majority in the Senate, but I think we're going to elect a new Republican majority in the House of Representatives because the American people are looking at what's happening today, what's happened the last three years, and they're saying enough is enough.

-You know, uh you're bringing up so many good points here.
+You know, you're bringing up so many good points here.

-Um I want to focus a little bit on where we are, because we now have the best employment situation since nineteen sixty-nine, almost eight million new jobs.
+I want to focus a little bit on where we are because we now have the best employment situation since 1969, almost 8 million new jobs.

 And by the way, many in the manufacturing sector that President Obama said were never coming back.